Maternity Photo Locations Near Durham to Celebrate Your Pregnancy

 One of the biggest perks of NCMA is how forgiving it is for scheduling.
 While golden hour is always beautiful, there are plenty of open shade areas that make this location work even if your session can’t happen at sunset, which is perfect for summer months when the heat can be intense or if you’re working around kids’ schedules.

 I love pairing the open grassy areas with a pop of color from a client’s wardrobe, or using the museum’s unique structures for something modern and unexpected.
+Learn more about everything the park at NCMA has to offer on its official website.

 Tip: If you’re planning to bring older siblings along, NCMA’s open space and kid-friendly paths make it easy for little ones to run and explore between shots.